samuelfosu/printf/README.md

 Team Project "printf()"

-Samuel Fosu and Calistus Okechukwu, who are current Software Engineering students at Holberton School, collaborated on the printf project, where a function called "_printf" mimics the actual "printf" command found in the stdio.h library.
+Samuel Fosu and Calistus Okechukwu, who are current Software Engineering students of ALX, collaborated on the printf project, where a function called "_printf" mimics the actual "printf" command found in the stdio.h library.
 It includes some of the fundamental attributes and capabilities listed in printf's manual page three.

 _printf() is a function that performs formatted output conversion and print data.